 Types of editing

-Copy editing is concerned with checking spelling, grammar, punctuation, and usage.
-Minor changes in phrasing can be made, but in general the copy editor does not work on improving the writing style and flow.
-As a rule of thumb, imagine the kind of changes you could make to a document printed double-spaced on paper.Stylistic or structural editing
+Copy editing focuses on spelling, grammar, punctuation, and usage.
+A major part of copy editing is making sure that numbers, capitalization, abbreviations, citations, and so on are handled consistently according to an appropriate editorial style.
+The copy editor might make minor changes in phrasing but does not generally edit the tone and flow.
+As a rule of thumb, imagine the kind of changes you could make to a double-spaced printout.Stylistic and structural editing (substantive editing)

 These levels of editing are concerned with improving the flow, structure, and expression in the manuscript.
-If you’re concerned about your writing style and clarity, or you need help with the structure and organization of your document, this is the type of editing you should consider.Fact checking
+If you’re concerned about the clarity, reading level, tone, or smoothness of expression in your writing, or you need help with the structure and organization of your document, this is the type of editing you should consider.Fact checking

-The level of fact checking needs to be negotiated, but in general this means checking:- spelling of names and places;
+The level of fact checking needs to be discussed, but in general this means checking that the following elements are correct:- names and places;

 - addresses and phone numbers;